What this article covers:

 Set up your flows

 To go from workflow map to running workflow, you need to set up your flows.
 Click on the plus sign on either flow to start.

-The Edit flow screen allows you to create rules for filtering and automating the flow of information.
+The quick-start walkthrough allows you to create rules for filtering and automating the flow of information.
 You can also customize your mappings, see a history of the last 100 changes in your flow, and more.
 But to get your flow up and running with default settings, all you need to do is make sure Auto-sync is toggled, and click on Save and sync.
 If you want to customize your settings further, check out our detailed article on setting up your flows.

 Important note: By default, new workflows will only apply to work items you create after your flow goes live.
 So if you create a flow involving a Trello board, only cards created after your flow is active will be affected.
 This lets you test out your settings and make sure everything's working right before your flow is applied to a huge backlog of tasks.
-When you're happy with your settings, you can apply your flow retroactively by clicking on Include older cards in the top right corner of the Edit flow screen.
-Note that items will be replaced by whatever term is used in your work management tool (eg. card for Trello and task for Asana).
+To make sure your flow syncs all historical items, you need to go to the Rules screen and delete the trigger covering work item creation time.

 If you've followed these steps, your workflow should look like this: